dalcorso/thermo_pw/thermo_pw_help.md

 <code>q-e-gpu.6.7</code>.
 <br><br>
 29. The band or phonon symmetry is not indicated.
-There are many question marks instead of the names of the irreducible representation?
+There are many question marks instead of the names of the irreducible representations?
 <br>
-The question marks indicate that the algorithm that find the symmetry is confused and is unable to find a well defined symmetry.
+The question marks indicate that the algorithm that finds the symmetry is confused and is unable to find a well defined symmetry.
 There are several possible reasons:
-*1) You might have a too small cut-off, or a too small threshold for the self consistence and the symmetry is not accurate enough.
+* 1) You might have a too small cut-off, or a too small threshold for the self consistence and the symmetry is not accurate enough.
 Please modify these parameters.
-*2) Your atomic positions are quite close to a symmetry but not exactly there.
+* 2) Your atomic positions are quite close to a symmetry but not exactly there.
 The typical problem appears when you use single precision atomic coordinates.
 Please correct the atomic coordinates.
-*3) There might be some problem with the pseudopotential and there is some ghost state.
+* 3) There might be some problem with the pseudopotential and there is some ghost state.
 Please check other pseudopotentials to see if the problem disappears.
-*4) If none of the above applies, there might be a problem in the algorithm that finds the symmetry.
+* 4) If none of the above applies, there might be a problem in the algorithm that finds the symmetry.
 Please send me your input or post it to one of the forum mailing lists.